16 Compliments You Didn’t Realize Are Actually Pretty Insulting

 “You are such a strong person!”

 When someone is going through something tough we want to express our support and our confidence in their ability to handle it.
 Unfortunately saying this just calls attention to the fact that their life really stinks right now without adding anything helpful, says Caleb Backe, a health and wellness expert for Maple Holistics.
 Moreover, sometimes people don’t want to be “strong” or they don’t feel like they can handle their challenges and this comment can make them feel even less adequate because they’re not doing what they’re “supposed” to do.
-Add this to your list of 10 things you shouldn’t bring up at family get-togethers.
+Here are some better things to say to someone who’s grieving.

 “You’re a really good driver… for a woman!”

 This “compliment” has many nauseating variations and is often used as a subtle form of racism, sexism, or other problematic biases, says Irina Baechle, licensed social worker, a relationship therapist and coach.
-“You’re so articulate…for a black person.”
+“You’re so articulate…for a Black person.”
 “You’re in such good shape…for a mom.”
 “You’re so smart…for someone who’s never been to college.”
-You never need whatever follows the “for”; just stop with “You’re so well-spoken/fit/intelligent/etc.” Watch out for these other phrases smart people never say.
+You never need whatever follows the “for”; just stop with “You’re so well-spoken/fit/intelligent/etc.” Phrases like these are more than just “insulting compliments”; they can also be microaggressions you need to stop saying.

 “You did a fantastic job handling that project on your own!”

 You may be trying to give someone their hard-earned credit but this can also be a backhanded way of saying they’re not a team player.
 In addition, this is only considered a compliment at all for people living in societies that put a high importance on the individual, like the United States.
-For someone that is from a culture that values group or family success over individual achievement, this may not only feel insulting but also humiliating, explains Jason Sackett, an executive coach and author of [email protected]: Creating Workplaces that Engage the Human Spirit.
+For someone that is from a culture that values group or family success over individual achievement, this may not only feel insulting but also humiliating, explains Jason Sackett, an executive coach and author of Compassion@Work: Creating Workplaces that Engage the Human Spirit.
+Find out the things you should never say at work.

 “You’re so gorgeous!”